Chapter 1 : numb

 She looks down at her left wrist and he raises his eyebrows, urging her to go on.

-She slowly takes off the colorful, bright, happy bracelets one by one.
+She slowly takes off the colourful, bright, happy bracelets one by one.
 The ones she wears when it’s hot.
 The ones she wishes described her.

 She reveals a fresh cut.
 It hasn’t had time to scab over.